lance267/stylepeekr-privacy-policy/index.md

 ## Contact Information

-If you have any questions about this privacy policy or StylePeekr's data practices, please contact us at [Your Contact Email].
+If you have any questions about this privacy policy or StylePeekr's data practices, please contact us at [stylepeekr@gmail.com].

 ## Changes to This Policy